 7. Amendments:

-This Agreement may only be amended by a further agreement in writing executed by authorized representatives of both ADIB and .
+This Agreement may only be amended by a further agreement in writing executed by authorized representatives of both ADIB and ENTITY NAME

+.

 8. Law and jurisdiction:

 This Agreement shall be governed by, and construed in accordance with, the laws of the United Arab Emirates as applied in the Emirate of Abu Dhabi so far as not inconsistent with the principles of Shari’a as determined by ADIB Shari’a Supervisory Board and Abu Dhabi courts shall have exclusive jurisdiction over any proceedings arising out of or in connection with it.